salahsheikh/libcache/README.md

 ```

-For an file-based Cache with an expiry time of 3 seconds and store locationi at 'foo\bar'
+For an file-based Cache with an expiry time of 3 seconds, store location at 'foo\bar', and refresh method where 100 is added to the key (of course more sophisticated value retrieving operations will replace this method)
 ```ruby
 cache = CacheBuilder.with(FileCache).set_store('foo\bar').set_expiry('3s').set_refresh(Proc.new { |key| key + 100 }).build